LouiValley/BingoGCN/README.md

 - [scripts](/scripts/): Directory containing scripts for job execution used in the project.

 ## Requirements
 - NVIDIA GPUs with more than 32 GB of memory.
-The light version, using only small datasets, can run on a GPU with less memory.
 - OS supporting CUDA 11.6.
 The code is tested on Ubuntu 20.04.
 - Anaconda, PyTorch 1.13, CUDA 11.6.
 - A minimum of 4 GB of free disk space.